tuhrig/tuhrig.github.io/_posts/2024/2024-05-01-bye-bye-bringmeister.md

 Rockaway Capital promised a bright future.
 Growth!
 Scaling!
 New office!
 More people!
 Billion-Dollar-Company!
 A location in every big city!
 Everything sounded real good.
 Too good.
-And except of the office, nothing every happened.
+But except of the office, nothing ever happened.
 After the initial welcome-pitches, nobody from Rockaway Capital was ever seen again.
-And a couple of months later, Bringmeister was desperately looking for new investors to jump on board.
+And a couple of months later, Bringmeister was desperately looking for a new investor to jump on board.
 Eventually Rockaway Capital sold Bringmeister again.

-This time, Bringmeister went to [Rohlik](https://www.rohlik.group/) which is the owner of [Knuspr](https://www.knuspr.de/herzlich-willkommen) - a direct competitioner.
+This time, Bringmeister went to [Rohlik](https://www.rohlik.group/) which is the owner of [Knuspr](https://www.knuspr.de/herzlich-willkommen) - a direct competitor.
 And this takeover was even more unpleasant as the one before.
 The employees didn't know anything about what was to happen.
 There was dead silence about any plans.